Video Personalization Using Deepfake Technology: Are Deepfakes All Evil?

 Find out how deepfake technology is also being used positively.
 For example, video personalization is now possible at scale thanks to tools like Maverick.

 Deepfakes have been making headlines for all the wrong reasons.
 But can they be used for good purposes as well?
 The answer is, yes.
 Deepfake technology can be very powerful and can be used in many productive ways too.
-In fact it will increasingly have a constructive role to play in many fields like Ecommerce, healthcare, art, history, etc.
+In fact, it will increasingly have a constructive role to play in many fields like ecommerce personalization software, healthcare, art, history, etc.

 Like with any other technology, there are bad actors and good actors, bad uses and good uses.
 Deepfakes are mostly known for their vicious uses.
 You've probably seen them already.
 For example, realistic videos of politicians and celebrities saying outrageous things that they never intended to say.

 Deepfakes have even been used as weapons of war and disinformation.
 During the first weeks of the Russian invasion of Ukraine, a deepfake of Ukrainian President Volodymyr Zelenskyy where he appears to ask his troops to surrender circulated on social media and was placed on a Ukrainian news website by hackers.
-Similarly, Jordan Peele made a deepfake video of former US President Barack Obama to precisely make a point about the dangers that deepfakes may pose in spreading political misinformation.
+Similarly, Jordan Peele made a deepfake video of former US President Barack Obama to highlight the dangers that deepfakes may pose in spreading political misinformation.

 Most of the focus though has gone to these negative aspects of the technology.
 While all these concerns are more than valid we should also not lose sight of how we can leverage this technology for good.
 Many times you can find gold if you dig out the dirt.